Family historians, hooked on stories

 I’ve promised to make this endeavor self-sustaining over time.
 I’m not charging for my own time.
 I’ve added mechanisms to support operational contributions when I incur external costs.

-Substack gives me an email, video hosting, and a discussion platform for free.
+Substack gives me extraordinary tools for email, video hosting, and a discussion platform for free.

 I’m paying for my productivity software and modest local taxes, fees, and insurance.

-Unfortunately, this has meant that we now incur modest monthly expenses.
-To manage them, we now accept contributions or ad-hoc “tips” using a platform hosted at buymeacoffee.com that supports credit card transactions in increments of $5.
+I accept contributions toward these expenses using a platform hosted at buymeacoffee.com.
+The platform supports credit card transactions in increments of $5.
 Your contributions are always appreciated but never required.

 About Me

-I have accounts here on Substack both for myself, as
+I have two accounts here on Substack: One as

 Finally, I’ll leave you with some of the extraordinary recommendations I’ve heard from members.
-The current rotation you’ll find on our welcome page, here are more:
+You’ll see a selection of three in the current rotation on our welcome page and a few more here.
+Have more to add?
+Let me know: